vinzgeorno/CTU-Kiosk-Mobile/README.md

-# CTU Kiosk Mobile - Admin Application
+# CTU Kiosk Mobile - Ticket Checker Application

-A Flutter-based administrator application for CTU Kiosk system with QR scanning, ticket validation, and data visualization capabilities.
+A Flutter-based ticket validation and monitoring application for CTU Kiosk system.
+This app provides **read-only** access to check ticket validity and view analytics.

 ## Features

-- **QR Code Scanner**: Scan ticket QR codes for instant validation
+- **QR Code Scanner**: Scan ticket QR codes for instant validation check
 - **Manual Reference Checker**: Input ticket reference numbers manually
-- **Ticket Validation**: Real-time validation against Supabase database
+- **Expiry-Based Validation**: Automatically checks if tickets are still valid based on expiry date
+  - Tickets are validated when created in the system
+  - App checks validity by comparing current time with `date_expiry`
+  - No database modifications - read-only checker
 - **Dashboard Analytics**:
   - Payment summaries (Today, Week, Month)
   - Visitor statistics
   - Facility-wise breakdowns
   - Interactive charts and visualizations
 - **Modern UI**: Clean, fast, and intuitive interface

+## Important Note

+This app is a **read-only ticket checker**.
+It does not modify any data in the database.
+Tickets are validated and assigned expiry dates when they are created in the system.
+This app simply checks if a ticket is still within its valid period.

 ## Prerequisites